core-wg/oscore/draft-ietf-core-object-security.md

 #### Observe {#observe}

 Observe {{RFC7641}} is an optional feature.
 An implementation MAY support {{RFC7252}} and the OSCORE option without supporting {{RFC7641}}, in which case the Observe related processing specified in this section, {{sequence-numbers}} and {{processing}} can be omitted.

-This section specifies Observe processing associated to the Partial IV ({{observe-partial-iv}}) and Observe processing in the presence of RFC 7641 compliant intermediaries ({{observe-option-processing}}).
+The Observe option as used here targets the requirements on forwarding of {{I-D.hartke-core-e2e-security-reqs}} (Section 2.2.1).
+This section specifies Observe processing associated to the Partial IV ({{observe-partial-iv}}) and Observe processing in the presence of {{RFC7641}}-compliant intermediaries ({{observe-option-processing}}).

-In contrast to e.g. block-wise, the use of Inner and Outer Observe option are not independent.
+In contrast to e.g. block-wise, the Inner and Outer Observe option are not processed independently.
 Outer Observe is required to support Observe operations in intermediaries, but the additional use of Inner Observe is needed to protect Observe registrations end-to-end (see {{observe-option-processing}}). {{observe-without-intermed}} specifies a simplified Observe processing which is applicable in the absence of intermediaries.

+Note that OSCORE is compliant with the requirement that a client must not register more than once for the same target resource (see Section 3.1 of {{RFC7641}}) since the target resource for Observe registration is identified by all options in the request that are part of the Cache-Key, including OSCORE.

+##### Observe Option Processing {#observe-option-processing}

+To support proxy operations, the CoAP client using Observe with OSCORE MUST set Outer Observe.
+If Observe was only sent encrypted end-to-end, an OSCORE-unaware proxy would not expect several responses to a non-Observe request and notifications would not reach the client.
+Moreover, intermediaries are allowed to cancel observations and inform the server; forbidding this may result in processing and transmission of notifications on the server side which do not reach the client.

+In case of registrations or re-registrations, the CoAP client using Observe with OSCORE MUST set both Inner and Outer Observe to the same value (0).
+This allows the server to verify that the observation was requested by the client, thereby avoiding unnecessary processing and transmission of notifications, since such notifications would not benefit the client.

+An intermediary that supports Observe MUST copy the OSCORE option in the next hop request unchanged.
+Although intermediaries are allowed to re-send notifications to other clients, when using OSCORE this does not happen, since requests from different clients will have different cache keys.

+The Outer Observe option in the CoAP request may be legitimately removed by a proxy or ignored by a server.
+In these cases, the server processes the request as a non-Observe request and produce a non-Observe response.
+If the OSCORE client receives a response to an Observe request without an Outer Observe value, then it verifies the response as a non-Observe response, as specified in {{ver-res}}.
+If the OSCORE client receives a response to a non-Observe request with an Outer Observe value, it stops processing the message, as specified in {{ver-res}}.

+In order to support Observe processing in OSCORE-unaware intermediaries, for messages with the Observe option the Outer Code SHALL be set to 0.05 (FETCH) for requests and to 2.05 (Content) for responses.

 ##### Partial IV Processing {#observe-partial-iv}